F.E.A.R. (video game): Atmosphere

 One the game's most iconic moments; as the player turns to descend a ladder, Alma suddenly appears from nowhere, stoically watching the player without moving.

 The main source of the game's horror is Alma Wade.
-In terms of influences, she is often assumed to have been inspired by Samara from The Ring (the American remake of Ringu).
+In terms of influences, she is often assumed to have been inspired by Samara from The Ring (the American remake of Ring).
 Hubbard, however, explains that Alma "was born out of a tradition of eerie, faceless female ghosts" and not "as an answer to any specific movie character".
 Although he does acknowledge that Alma "bears some visual resemblance to the ghosts in Dark Water or Séance", he points out that "creepy little girls have been freaking [him] out since The Shining".
 Alma was named after Alma Mobley from Peter Straub's novel Ghost Story (1979).

 In relation to the game's villain, Paxton Fettel, producer Craig Hewitt has explained that initially there were two villains, but they were ultimately merged.
 Originally, Fettel was a supporting villain, with the game's main antagonist (aside from Alma) being Conrad Krige.
 Krige's name was a tribute to actress Alice Krige, who had portrayed Alma Mobley in John Irvin's 1981 adaptation of Straub's novel.
 Initially, Fettel, Point Man, and Krige were all prototypes, with Point Man and Fettel considered failures.
 Krige, a perfect soldier, would use Fettel as his interrogator, with Fettel able to consume a person's flesh to learn the truth about any given subject.
 Hubbard explains that "we ended up consolidating [Fettel and Krige] just because there wasn't enough storytelling real estate."